moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Track Namespace: Same as in the corresponding Subscribe

-* Track Name: Same as in the corresponding SUBSCRIBE
+* Track Name: Same as in the corresponding Subscribe

 * StartGroup: LatestGroup as determined for the SUBSCRIBE minus PreviousGroups from the JOIN